MP Estate Planning UK

 Navigating the National Archives Website

-Navigating The National Archives website can be a straightforward process if you know where to look.
+Searching The National Archives website is relatively straightforward.
 Here’s a step-by-step guide to help you find wills and related records:

-1. Visit The National Archives website and use their search facility to look for wills and probate records.
+1. Visit The National Archives website at nationalarchives.gov.uk and use their Discovery catalogue to search for wills and probate records.

-For more information on how to access probate records, you can check out our guide on how to find out if probate has been.
+For more information on how to access probate records and check whether a grant has been issued, you can read our guide on how to find out if probate has been granted.

 Record TypeDescriptionTypical Information Found